 1. Are photographs required for each family member, or only for the principal entrant?

 Recent and individual photographs of you, your spouse, and all children under 21 years of age are required.
 Family or group photographs are not accepted.
 IMPORTANT!
-The photographs must be taken within 6 month before the DV Lottery entry.
+The photographs must be taken within 6 month before the DV Program entry.

 2. When are entries for the DV program accepted?